Persons with Disabilities (PWD)

 Applicants who are experiencing a conditions that severely impact their ability to do their daily living activities and/or need assistive devices or assistive animal to perform their daily living, may be eligible for PWD.
 This is a provincial governed program and the applicant must also meet other eligibility requirements to receive the PWD benefits.
 Once approved for PWD, the provincial Ministry may provide additional funds to address associated disability related costs and extended health care benefits.

-People with Persistent Multiple Barriers (PPMB)
+Persons with Persistent Multiple Barriers (PPMB)

 If a person has long-term barriers that impede or prevent them from searching for, accepting or continuing employment, they may qualify for PPMB.
 This status provides financial support, extended medical benefits and reduces employment expectations.
 However, to qualify for PPMB a person must have been receiving income assistance for 12 of the last 15 months.
 To apply, a medical form supplied by the Ministry must be completed by a doctor confirming that the medical conditions are barriers to employment.
 The Ministry worker will then complete an employment screen to determine other barriers that may restrict employment.